-“It’s nice that Penn State and the surrounding community of State College is offering an alternative way to celebrate the holiday rather than just by drinking,” says Erica Kasan, a junior at Penn State.
+“It’s nice that Penn State and the surrounding community of State College is offering an alternative way to celebrate the holiday rather than just by drinking,” says Erica Kasan, a senior at Penn State.
 “It doesn’t matter if you’re 10 or 21, Halloween can still be celebrated by everyone in a safe and fun [manner].”

 In addition to refreshments, music and crafts, this school’s pumpkin festival also features a pumpkin carving competition.
 For a very retro twist, winners are rewarded with old-fashioned ribbons.
 Festive and nostalgic, a good ole carving competition is impossible to resist.

 Unless you have a knack for parabolas or physics, your ideal pre-Halloween extravaganza probably doesn’t include solving mathematical equations.
 But what if we told you that MIT’s highly academic event includes smashing frozen pumpkins?
 Um, what?

 Just a few days before Halloween, students and friends watch a select group of classmates drop pumpkins off of the campus’s Green Building, which is 295 feet high.
 Participants are required to calculate which conditions would make the biggest splash—pun intended.
 After considering the height, velocity and other factors, these pumpkin smashers are required to put their calculations to the test.
 Whether or not you have an aptitude for science, how epic does exploding pumpkins sound?